 Ordinances of the Church

-to the practice of foot washing as an ordinance of the church.
+I believe that baptism (Matthew 28:19) and the observance of the Lord's Supper (Luke 22:19-20) are essential ordinances in the ministry of the church.
+Some churches practice foot washing as an ordinance of the church, which is an appropriate practice (John 13:13-15).
 These ordinances are symbolic expressions of and reminders of the gospel, and they serve to strengthen our faith.

 Women in Ministry

-I believe that men and women are equally valuable before God and that he has ordained distinct and separate functions for men and women in the home and the church.
+I believe that men and women are equally valuable before God and that God has ordained distinct and separate functions for men and women in the home and the church.
 The husband is to be the overseer of the home and men are to be the overseers (pastors, bishops, and elders) of the church, as well as deacons of the church.
 Accordingly, only men are eligible for ordination.
 Women are forbidden from preaching to and teaching men in the assembly (1 Tim.
-2:12).
+2:11-12).

 Marriage and Family

-Children are “an heritage from the Lord.”
-Children are to honor their parents.
+Children are “an heritage from the Lord” (Psalms 127:3).
+They are to honor their parents (Ephesians 6:1-3).